AWiryaman/ImagineThisChallenge4/README.md

   2. Flash challenge4.ino on to the Photon
   3. Create an IFTTT recipe with the Trigger being Particle: New event published (button1) and the action being Android Device: Play a specific song (your favorite song)
   4. Press the button

+*The program is setup to be able to have multiple buttons connected